carlosperate/awesome-microbit/README.md

 All these projects contain steps and resources required for reproduction.

-- [microbit.co.uk Site Index](https://www.microbit.co.uk/index) - The microbit.co.uk website contains an extensive list with all their projects and tutorials.
-- [hackster micro:bit community](https://www.hackster.io/micro-bit/projects) - This hackster community contains user submitted projects for the micro:bit.
-- [MakeCode Projects](https://makecode.microbit.org/projects/) - List of micro:bit projects you can do with the MakeCode editor.
 - [Quiz:bit](https://github.com/lancaster-university/quiz-bit) - micro:bit programs and a matching application for providing a quiz-voter-style service using micro:bits as the controls.
 - [JUST DO IoT](https://hackaday.io/project/12164-just-do-iot) - Connect the micro:Bit to the LoRaWAN network, includes open source hardware microbit connector board.
 - [Micro:Bob](https://hackaday.io/project/8643-microbob) - A simple bipedal robot controlled by a micro:bit.